 Last fiscal year, the Treasurer's office received more than $9.6 million in new unclaimed financial property.
 Among the new property surrendered to the state were funds from old and sometimes forgotten life insurance policies from people who have died.
 In this video feature, Vermonter Roger Brassard recovers thousands of dollars from a life insurance policy that his mother had taken out.
 See Roger's story and learn how you can claim your unclaimed property!

 How much financial property has been returned?

-The Treasurer's Office has increased it outreach effort for unclaimed property through additional advertising and other activities, including enhancements to this web site.
+The Treasurer's office has increased outreach efforts for unclaimed property through additional advertising and other activities, including enhancements to this web site.
 These efforts are proving successful.
-The amount of money paid to Vermonters in fiscal year 2012 was more than $4.2 million through 14,537 individual claims.
-The average claim paid was $294.68.
-Here are some recent statistics.
+The amount of money paid to Vermonters in fiscal year 2013 was more than $5 million through 14,435 individual claims.
+The average claim paid was $385.